Bailey-Wu/Bailey-Wu/Portfolio/Airplane Identification.md

 <img src="Projects/Airplane_Identification_Files/Global Airline Fleet.PNG" alt="Airplane Features"/>

-This chart shows you which airlines prefer Airbus, which ones lean towards Boeing, and which have a balanced mix of both.
+These charts show which airlines prefer Airbus, which ones lean towards Boeing, and which have a balanced mix of both.

 ## My Personal Decision Tree
 Plane-spotting for beginners: https://form.typeform.com/to/CK7OwWgx